PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 - **inheritable** indicates whether the value of the variable can be inherited from the parent entity or not.
 - **default** indicates the default value of the variable.
 The default value is used when the variable isn't explicitly defined by the user and is not inherited from the parent entity.
 - **allowed_on** indicates on which parts of the code (files, classes, etc.) the variable is allowed to be defined.
-IEGEN complains about definition of a variable on not allowed entity.
+CppBind complains about definition of a variable on not allowed entity.
 - **required_on** indicates the parts of code (files, classes, methods, etc.) where defining the variable is mandatory.
 - **type** is the type of variable value.
-If the type is not defined, IEGEN deduces it from the value of the variable.
+If the type is not defined, CppBind deduces it from the value of the variable.
 Supported types are str, bool, list and dict.
-IEGEN complains about definition of a value other than the type of the variable.
+CppBind complains about definition of a value other than the type of the variable.
 - **description** is an optional property which gives additional information about the variable.
 - **options** is the list of possible values of the variable.
 If this property is set, user can't define any other value of the variable out of this list.